| Title: | Efficient Plotting of Large-Sized Data |

 User-defined function to aggregate data,

-of which arguments are x
+of which arguments are x, y and n_out.

 clone()